 Yutai Watanabe graduated in 1978 from Taisho University with a BA in English studies and a minor in religious studies.
 He received an MA in English linguistics from Hosei University, earned credits in its doctoral programme in 1984, and subsequently was appointed to a lectureship at Rissho University.
 During his extended stay in New Zealand, he conducted comprehensive research in sociolinguistics at the University of Canterbury.
 He worked as a tenured professor in three departments at Hosei University and became the first dean of GIS in 2008.
-Professor Watanabe is an executive board member of the Japanese Association for Asian Englishes (JAFAE) and the Japan Society for New Zealand Studies (JSNZS), and holds membership in a number of other academic associations.
+Professor Watanabe is an executive board member of the Japan Society for New Zealand Studies (JSNZS) and the Japanese Association for English Studies, and holds membership in a number of other academic associations.

 Professor Watanabe is a variationist sociolinguist; his research interests lie in the perceptions of and attitudes towards a variety of English accents.
-His articles, drawing on his visits to New Zealand, have appeared in such journals as Te Reo (2008), GIS Journal (2016) and Journal of JSNZS (2017).
-He has a particular interest in the indexicality of L2 accents of English in the Inner and Expanding Circles.
-His recently published paper in Language Awareness (2017) sheds light on this theme in the context of early 21st century New Zealand.
+His articles, drawing on his visits to New Zealand, have appeared in such journals as Te Reo (2008) and Journal of JSNZS (2017).
+He has a keen interest in the indexicality of L2 accents of English in the Inner and Expanding Circles.
+His paper in Language Awareness (2017) sheds light on this theme in the context of early 21st century New Zealand.
 He is currently engaged in a joint project on how Japanese-accented English has been stereotyped in entertainment media.
 He also works on the issues of language ideology, particularly focusing on the adoption and adaptation of the concept of English as a lingua franca in the language policy of Japan since the Meiji Restoration.
-Its preliminary findings have been presented at several academic meetings, most notably the 41st and 43rd JAFAE National Conferences in 2017 and 2018 respectively.
+Its preliminary findings have been presented at several international meetings, most notably the 24th IAWE Conference in 2019.

 ・Watanabe, Y. (2016).
 L2 ‘native’ and L1 ‘non-native’ speakers of English: A perceptual criterion of native-likeness.
 GIS Journal, 2, 87-105.